 “Boeing was looking at canceling the 737 because it wasn’t selling.
 The 747 was having a hard time and so it was a pretty dark time,” Lombardi said, so any bit of extra revenue helped.

 “At that time, the only other major employer in Seattle was the University of Washington.
 We didn’t have Amazon and Starbucks and Microsoft.
 All those guys were still kids,” Lombardi said.
-“The unemployment rate in 1971 at the height of the downturn, I think, was somewhere around 17 percent or 18 percent in Seattle.”
+“The unemployment rate in 1971 at the height of the downturn, I think, was somewhere around 17% or 18% in Seattle.”

 As to whether that recognition of the need to diversify the Seattle area’s economy can be credited for eventually spawning Microsoft or Amazon or any other enterprise that makes the region more immune to economic sniffles, no one can really say.